top of page

 so much flavor to this simple nourishing dish.
 You get protein from the

-and onion.
+onion.
 It's definitely a meal in a pot.
 Sometimes I will add a green

 salad or coleslaw as a side.

 Dumplings like these are definitely a Southern thing.
-They can be part of a main
+They can be part of a

-dumplings as well as kraut dumplings (which was my dad's favorite).
+and dumplings as well as kraut dumplings (which was my dad's favorite).

 When dumplings are dropped into a boiling mixture of fruit, sugar and